DoItBetter-Studio/Glyphborn/README.md

 Full 3D geometry with a cardinal-locked 2.5D camera perspective.
 The camera can rotate to face North, South, East, or West, providing strategic viewpoints while maintaining a consistent gameplay feel reminiscent of classic RPGs.

 **Technical Foundation**
 Built entirely in C with **zero external dependencies** beyond the operating system itself.
-No middleware, no frameworks, no game engines—every system from chunk streaming to rendering is handcrafted and embedded directly into the runtime.
+No middleware.
+No third-party engines.
+Every system from chunk streaming to rendering is handcrafted and embedded directly into the runtime.

 **Design Philosophy**
 Focused on handcrafted systemic worlds, emergent gameplay, and runtime storytelling, with an emphasis on clarity, determinism, and seamless exploration in every subsystem.